Proudly serving Connecticut including - Glastonbury, Wethersfield, West Hartford and Nearby!

 A "membrane roof" usually refers to a rubber or EPDM roof that is installed in a flat roof or a low-slope application.
 Many commercial buildings have membrane roofs; few houses do.

 Because any flat roof is inherently prone to leaking, it’s important to hire skilled installers whenever flat roofing is replaced or installed.

 This roofing category is often grouped with “low-slope” roofing because many of the roofing treatments are the same.
 The most common flat-roofing materials used on residential and commercial buildings today include single-membrane systems like EPDM or rubber roofing, thermo-polyolefin (TPO) roofing and PVC roofing.

-Klaus Larsen LLC is a full-service roofing contractor, specializing in everything from new roof installations, roof repairs and maintenance to total roof replacements.
+Klaus Larsen LLC is a full-service roofing contractor, specializing in everything from new roof installations to total roof replacements.
 It doesn't matter what type of roofing system we are working with, we always ensure quality workmanship, excellent customer service and a long-lasting, durable roof over your head.